Shaina Nez-Senior Lecturer, Professor Miranda Haskie, Professor Shazia Tabassum Hakim. Not pictured: Dr. Suzanne Russ

 The recipients of the Summer Seed Funding Awards are:

-• Shaina Nez, School of Arts and Humanities, for her project titled “Saad Baa Hashni’ Words from Our Stories: A Case Study Exploring Diné and Indigenous Identity through Creative Writing Students,”
+- Shaina Nez, School of Arts and Humanities, for he project titled “Saad Baa Hashni’ Words from Our Stories: A Case Study Exploring Diné and Indigenous Identity through Creative Writing Students,”

 Each recipient will receive $5,000 to support their projects, as well as focused support from Na’al Kaah Bee Honít’i’ – Research, Innovation & Practice.
 The funding will help bring their innovative ideas to life, and we are confident that their projects have the potential for further funding and collaboration.
 “We are thrilled to award our first Summer Seed Funding to these four exceptional recipients,” said Diné College’s Vice Provost for Research, Andrea Christelle.
 “Their proposals represent how our institution’s research capacity can be leveraged to benefit the Navajo Nation.”
 Dr. Miranda Haskied added “These are exciting times as we advance Diné College’s research agenda!”